 - Initially when the act came into force in 1958 the power to confer AFSPA was given only to the governor of the state.
 This power was conferred on the central government with the amendment in 1978 (Tripura was declared a disturbed area by the central government, over the opposition by the state government).

-- The act does not explicitly explain the circumstances on which it can be declared as ‘disturbed area’.
-It only states that, “the AFSPA only requires that such authority be of the opinion that whole or parts of the area are in a dangerous or disturbed condition such that the use of the Armed Forces in aid of civil powers is necessary.”
+- The act does not explicitly explain the circumstances under which it can be declared as a ‘disturbed area’.
+It only states that “the AFSPA only requires that such authority is of the opinion that whole or parts of the area are in a dangerous or disturbed condition such that the use of the Armed Forces in aid of civil powers is necessary.”